cloudfoundry/uaa/README.md

 used to expose `UAA_ADMIN_CLIENT_SECRET` etc. in the standard configuration.

+### Using Maven with to test with postgresql or mysql

+The default uaa unit tests (mvn test) use hsqldb.

+To run the unit tests using postgresql:

+    $ SPRING_PROFILES_ACTIVE=test,postgresql CLOUD_FOUNDRY_CONFIG_PATH=src/test/resources/test/profiles/postgresql mvn test

+To run the unit tests using mysql:

+    $ SPRING_PROFILES_ACTIVE=test,mysql CLOUD_FOUNDRY_CONFIG_PATH=src/test/resources/test/profiles/mysql mvn test

+The database configuration for the common and scim modules is located at: common/src/test/resources/(mysql|postgresql).properties scim/src/test/resources/(mysql|postgresql).properties

 ## Inventory

 There are actually several projects here, the main `uaa` server application and some samples: